Mazda BT-50

-The Mazda BT-50 is a compact/mid-size pickup truck marketed by the Japanese manufacturer Mazda since 2006.
+The Mazda BT-50 is a compact pickup truck (first generation) / mid-size pickup truck (since the second generation) marketed by the Japanese manufacturer Mazda since 2006.
 It is a larger version of the predecessor B-Series pickup and is not sold in the Japanese and North American markets.
 The second-generation Ranger has been designed by Ford Australia, with a Mazda derivative sold as the BT-50.
-The third-generation BT-50 was revealed in 2020, now based on the Isuzu D-Max.
+The third-generation BT-50 was revealed in 2020, based on the Isuzu D-Max.